SSCO’s three main missions

-SSCO provides a joint service for the students in the Stockholm region by way of for example student housing though Stiftelsen Stockholms Studentbostäder (SSSB) and the subletting intermediary agency Akademisk kvart.
-Akademisk kvart is open to all students in the Stockholm region to use, but to live and queue with SSSB you need to be a member of an SSCO-affiliated student union.
-We also hand out money to our member unions through the foundation SSSRSF and work for activity exchanges between our member unions.
+SSCO provides a joint service for the students in the Stockholm region.
+For example student housing though Stockholms Studentbostäder (SSSB) and the subletting intermediary agency Akademisk kvart.
+We also hand out money to our member unions through SSSRSF and work for knowledge exchanges between our member unions.

 Studentpalatset AB was a subsidiary of SSCO whose aim was to offer services to Stockholm’s student unions and their members by way of offering students a place to study at Studentpalatset by Odenplan.

-SSSRSF – Stiftelsen Stockhom Student Reception Service Fund
+SSSRSF – Stiftelsen Stockholm Student Reception Service Fund

 SSSRSF is a foundation through with SSCO on a biannual basis (odd years) hand out funds for projects and events that have the same aim as the foundation.
 The sum that can be handed out varies from year to year and is announced in conjunction with the start of the application period.